csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   - TPR is built by summing the outer product between roles and fillers:

   - ![tpr](../assets/tpr.png)
+    - can optionally flatten the final TPR as is done in [mccoy...smolensky, 2019](https://arxiv.org/pdf/1812.08718.pdf) if we want to compare it to a vector or an embedding

   - TPR of a structure is the sum of the TPR of its constituents
     - tensor product operation allows constituents to be uniquely identified, even after the sum (if roles are linearly independent)